glizzan/kybern/README.md

 1. Go to the directory which contains your clone of the Concord repo.
 If you followed the installation instructions in the Concord repo, this directory is called 'Glizzan'.
 1. Clone your fork: `git clone <your name>/kybern`
 1. Change into the directory you just cloned: `cd kybern`
-1. Install postgres and set up the database (see instructions below) or swap the backend in settings.py by uncommenting the sqlite3 backend and commenting the postgres backend.
+1. Install postgres and set up the database (see instructions below) or swap the backend in settings.py by uncommenting the sqlite3 backend and commenting out the postgres backend.
 1. Create Python3 virtual environment: `python3 -m venv testenv`
 1. Activate the virtual environment: `source testenv/bin/activate`
 1. Check pip for upgrades: `pip install --upgrade pip`